 Because we believed we could do better than the school district.
 Because as a pool of large and small school districts we have greater purchasing power to reduce costs and/or improve benefits.
 Because your fellow members, staff, and leadership control the data to more cost effectively deliver benefits.
 Because your fellow members, staff, and leadership are your non-profit plan's advocate when you need to appeal any claims decision or plan provision interpretation.

 The Public Education Health Trust pool places assets in a Trust for the sole benefit of plan participants.
-The Trust and the Plan are under the control of trustees elected and/or appointed by NEA-Alaska governance.
+The Trust and the Plan are under the control of trustees elected by the members and/or appointed.

 The trustees have set the limit that defines the usual, reasonable and customary charges for services based on an impartial database of the fees.
 The Plan pays at the 90th percentile of all charges based upon procedure ID code.
 For example, if 90% of the doctors charge $100 for an intermediate office visit that will be the usual, reasonable and customary fee for that service.